tomekw/hucpa/README.md

 A JRuby wrapper to [HikariCP](https://github.com/brettwooldridge/HikariCP) - "zero-overhead" production ready JDBC connection pool.
 This is / will be a part of a bigger effort, like a dedicated library to use SQL and / or ActiveRecord integration.

+Please note the project support only JRuby (tested with 9.1.7.0+) on Java 8.

 ## Installation

 Add this line to your application's Gemfile: